Bankruptcy Questions Answered: How Much Debt Do I Have to Have to File Bankruptcy in Ohio? [2025 Update]

 • Student loan debt

-Are You Able to Repay Your Debts Outside of Bankruptcy?
+Am I Able To Repay My Debts Outside Of Bankruptcy?

-On the other hand, if your debt is relatively low and you have enough income to pay it, it will likely be in your best interest to put off filing for bankruptcy until you need it the most.
+On the other hand, if your debt is relatively low and you have enough income to pay it, it will likely be in your best interest to put off filing for bankruptcy until you truly need it.
 This is due to the limits on how often you can receive bankruptcy relief.
 If you file with a small amount of debt you can repay, you may not be able to receive another discharge in bankruptcy for many years.
+The pre-bankruptcy credit counseling course, mandated by both the state of Ohio and the federal government, will help you to determine the best course of action given your unique financial situation.

 Although bankruptcy can be a viable option regardless of how little debt you have, there are certain requirements you need to meet in order to be eligible.